 The increase in use of external finance from 36% in Q2 2016 to 46% in the 3 months to December was almost entirely driven by the 0 employee SMEs (31% to 44%).
-The 3 months to March 2017 shows a further decline in the overall use of finance, to 36%, again due primarily to the 0 employee SMEs where use has dropped from 44% to 31%

-Domestic SMEs and those who only export have become less likely to use external finance

-Time series: use of external finance by extent of international trade alongside domestic sales
+The 3 months to April 2017 continues to show lower levels of overall use of finance (37%), again due primarily to the 0 employee SMEs where use has dropped (32% currently).
+Larger SMEs have seen something of an increase in use of external finance in 2017.
+Q15 Use of external finance has declined for domestic and export-only SMEs in 2017, but has increased for SMEs that both import and export Time series: use of external finance by extent of international trade alongside domestic sales